jrlucier/eero_tracker/README.md

 python eero_tracker_instantiate.py
 ```

-`chmod` the files to the same permissions as your other HA configuration files.
+`chown` the files to the same permissions as your other HA configuration files (`ls -al` to check yours in your configuration directory).
 Mine are owned by `homeassistant:nogroup`:
 ```
 sudo chown homeassistant:nogroup eero.session
 sudo chown homeassistant:nogroup eero_tracker_instantiate.py